ivanoff-ivan/python-web-framework/README.md

 # python-web-framework

-Exercises and demos from enrolled Python Web Framework (Django) course at Software University (SoftUni)
+Exercises and demos from enrolled course "Python Web Framework" (Django) at Software University (SoftUni).